Covid Construction - A GUIDE for Australian Construction Industry.

 In the case of a pandemic crisis, it is clear that the LAW will come in.
 As such, all citizens have legal obligations, otherwise, they risk penalties, or worst, going to jail.

-● Have you travelled lately?
+● Have you traveled lately?
 You need to self-quarantine upon return for at least 14 days.

 ● Feeling unfit or sick?
 Don’t go to work.

-● Have you been in contact with a COVID-positive person?
-Make sure you self-quarantine.
+● Have you been in contact with a COVID-positive person at one time?
+Give them contact details and make sure you self-quarantine.
 Moreover, if you have symptoms, ask for a medical consultation.
 Go back to work only after you have the medical results.

 ● Keep a distance of two meters from the ones around you.